Compact and Physically Interpretable Feature Models for Photometric Type Ia Supernova Classification: Model and Evaluation Metrics

 The classification model is implemented using gradient-boosted decision trees, which provide strong performance for tabular feature data while allowing the importance of individual variables to be evaluated.
 Gradient boosting is well suited for photometric classification because it can capture non-linear relationships between features without requiring a large number of training samples.

-The model is trained using the extracted light-curve features, and hyperparameters are kept fixed across all experiments in order to ensure that differences in performance are caused only by changes in the feature set.
-This allows a direct comparison between the compact model and the reduced feature subsets studied in the ablation analysis.
+The model is trained using the extracted light-curve features under a fixed train/validation/test protocol.
+The data are first split with a held-out test fraction of 0.2, and 0.2 of the remaining train+validation pool is then used for validation, giving an effective split of 64\% training, 16\% validation, and 20\% test.
+The train and validation partitions are used for model selection, after which the final classifier is refit on the combined training and validation data and evaluated once on the held-out test partition.
+This protocol allows a direct comparison between the compact model and the reduced feature subsets studied in the ablation analysis.

+Class imbalance is handled through \texttt{scale\_pos\_weight}, computed as the ratio of non-Ia to Ia objects in the current training partition.

+The data split used in all experiments is stratified with 64\% training, 16\% validation, and 20\% held-out test data, ensuring consistent class fractions across partitions.
+Hyperparameters are selected from the grid shown in Table~\ref{tab:xgb_grid}.
+The compact model uses a learning rate $\eta \in [0.03, 0.05]$, tree depth $\in [3, 5]$, subsample and colsample\_bytree fractions in the range $0.8$--$0.9$, minimum child weight $1$--$2$, and $\ell_2$ regularization $\lambda$ in the range $1.0$--$1.5$.
+The number of boosting rounds is determined using early stopping (patience of 30 rounds based on validation logloss), typically converging within $\sim$150--250 trees.

+Before fitting, the input features are standardized using feature-wise mean and standard deviation computed from the training partition, and the same transformation is applied to validation and test data.
+The baseline classifier used throughout the compact-feature workflow is XGBoost with objective \texttt{binary:logistic}, evaluation metric \texttt{logloss}, tree method \texttt{hist}, maximum 400 boosting rounds during model selection, and early stopping after 30 rounds without validation improvement.

 Model performance is evaluated using two primary metrics:

 \begin{itemize}

 \item F1-score, which provides a balance between precision and recall and is appropriate when the classes are not equally represented.